-Don’t get this twisted, I am not a stubborn child.
-I knew she meant well.
-Her major concern was where I would pass the night.
-I asked her what she thought hotels were built for.
-She didn’t want me to pass the night at a hotel; classic Nigerian mom.
+Don’t get this twisted, I am far from being considered stubborn.
+In fact, I knew she meant well.
+It was obvious that her major concern was my safety and where I was going to pass the night.
+So, I asked what she thought hotels were built for.
+She clearly didn’t want me to spend the night at a hotel; classic Nigerian mom.

 On one other occasion, I arrived at Enugu around 6 pm for my interview- still for the same Customer Service bank job.
-The bank had already closed to customers and I was the last candidate.
-I didn’t meet other candidates as they had long finished their interviews and dispersed.
-The interviewers had already concluded and were just waiting for me.
-I got there around 6 or 7 pm.
-I was just lucky or should I say blessed.
+The branch interviewing me had already closed to customers as well as interviewees.
+I was the last candidate, although I didn’t meet other candidates as they had long finished their interviews and dispersed.
+The interviewers having concluded with others were waiting for me.
+I arrived around 6 or 7 pm.
+Fortunately, Lady Luck smiled upon me and I aced the interview.

 Believe in yourself

-During the oral interview, I didn’t lack answers to the interviewer’s questions.
+During the oral interview, I didn’t fall short of answers to questions.
 I gave them back to back.
-Even I was surprised myself.
-I didn’t expect such performance from me.
-I guess it was because I didn’t have the time to start overthinking things as I was already in that ‘hurry mode’ from the journey I made 😀.
+Even I was surprised.
+I didn’t foresee such performance.
+I guess I did so well because I didn’t have the time to start overthinking things (I am an overthinker) as I was still stuck on hurry mode from the journey I had 😀.

 I know a Doctor who is into real estate.
 I even doubt that she practices.
 Lawyers are becoming bankers.
+Engineers are becoming website developers.
 So, my dear open your minds.
 The last thing on my mind as a young graduate was to start a writing career without a degree that is writing-intensive.

-All I need you to take from this post is ‘open-mindedness’.
+One thing you should take from this post is ‘open-mindedness’.
 To even start a writing career without a degree and succeed you need to have an open mind.
-Open your mind to new possibilities.
+Bare your mind to new possibilities.
+At the end of the day, regardless of how many times I feel defeated, I must keep pushing.
+The day I give up will be the day that I have found a job that supports me financially, and provides a positive outlet for me.
 Stay empowered and inspired!